gradle/gradle/design-docs/jdk9-support.md

 See: https://issues.gradle.org/browse/GRADLE-3286

+# Feature: Self hosted on Java 9

+Goal: Run a coverage CI build on Java 9.

 ### Initial JDK9 support in Gradle's own build
 [gradle/java9.gradle](gradle/java9.gradle) adds both unit and integration test tasks executing on JDK 9.
  Once JDK 9 has been fully supported, jdk9 specific test tasks should be removed along with `[gradle/java9.gradle]`

+# Feature: Build Java 9 modules

+In no particular order:

+- Extract or validate module dependencies declared in `module-info.java`
+    - Infer API and runtime requirements based on required and exported modules
+- Extract or validate platform dependencies declared in `module-info.java`
+- Map module namespace to GAV namespace to resolve classpaths
+- Resolve modules for compilation module path
+- Resolve libraries that are packaged as:
+    - jmod
+    - jar
+    - module library
+    - multi-version jar
+    - any combination of the above
+- Invoke compiler with module path and other args
+- Deal with single and multi-module source tree layouts
+- Resolve modules for runtime, packaged in various forms.
+- Invoke java for module at runtime (eg for test execution)
+- Build module jmod file
+- Build module library
+- Build runtime image for application
+    - Operating specific formats
+- Build multiple variants of a Java component
+    - Any combination of jar, multi-version jar, jmod, module library, runtime image
+- Publish multiple variants of a Java component
+- Capture module identifier and dependencies in publication meta-data
+- Improve JVM platform definition and toolchains to understand and invoke modular JVMs

+Some migration/bridging options:

+- Generate modules for non-modular libraries, based on dependency information.
+- Support other JVM languages, generating modules based on dependency information.
+- Allow non-module consumers to consume modules, applying some validation at compile and runtime.
+- Support Gradle plugins packaged as modules

+Abstractly:

+- jar is a packaging with a single target JVM platform
+- multi-version jar is a packaging with multiple target JVM platforms
+- jmod is a packaging with a single target JVM platform and embedded meta-data
+- module library is a bundle of jmods (with target platforms and meta-data inferred from those of the modules)
+- runtime image is an executable with a single target native platform
+- runtime image is a bundle of packagings
+- modular JVM is a JVM platform with a single target native platform that can host jars, multi-version jars, jmods and module libraries